CNPJ. 97.837.181/0001-47 A Publicly Trading Company NIRE 35300154410

 LIQUIDATION OF THE COMPANY

-40. Liquidation of the Company.
-The Company shall be liquidated as provided by applicable law or by resolution of the General Shareholders Meeting, and shall be wound up upon termination of liquidation.40.1.
-Appointment of Liquidator.
-The General Assembly appoint the liquidator, fix their fees, determine the manner of conducting the settlement and the forms and guidelines to follow.
-The General Shareholders Meeting also elects the members of the Board of Auditors, which will operate during this period.
+41. Appointment of a Liquidator.
+The General Shareholders’ Meeting shall appoint a liquidator, set their fees, determine the manner of conducting the liquidation process and the form and guidelines to be followed.
+The General Meeting shall also elect the members of the Fiscal Council, which shall installed during this period.

-42. Shareholders Agreement.
-The Company, its Directors, Audit Committees and Directors shall comply with the shareholder agreements filed at Company Headquarters, with (i) those presiding at the General Shareholders Meeting or on the Board of Directors of the Company, especially their presidents, should refrain from voting contrary to that established in such agreements, as well as allowing such a vote, in the absence or abstention of a shareholder tied to the shareholders agreement tied to shareholders or their representative on the Board; shareholders prejusiced by such conduct, or their representatives on the Board of Directors, may vote with the shares of the shareholder or in place of the absent or missing Member, as appropriate, and (ii) it is expressly forbidden for the Company to accept and carry out any transfer of shares, encumbrance or assignment of preferential rights to subscribe for shares or other securities that do not respect the terms of the Company Bylaws and the shareholders' agreement.
+42. Shareholders’ Agreement.
+The Company, its directors, fiscal councilors and officers shall comply with the shareholders’ agreements filed at company headquarters, being that (i) those making up the chair of the General Shareholders’ Meeting or the management organs of the Company, especially their presidents, must refrain from including votes cast contrary to that established in such agreements, as well as allow, in the absence or abstention of the shareholder, party to the shareholders’ agreement or their representative on the Board of Directors, the shareholder harmed by such conduct, or their representatives on the Board of Directors, voting with the shares of the shareholder or in place of the absent or negligent director, as appropriate; and (ii) it is expressly forbidden for the Company to accept and execute any transfer of shares, encumbrance or assignment of preemptive rights to subscribe shares or other securities that do not respect the terms of these Corporate Bylaws and in any shareholders' agreement.

 43. Conditions for Registration of Certain Transfers.
-The Company does not register any transfer of shares to the buyer of control, or to the one (s) that come (in) to hold the power to control, while this one (s) do not subscribe (at) the term of agreement controllers the Regulations of the Novo Mercado.
-The Company shall not register a shareholders agreement providing for the exercise of control as the signatories do not sign the instrument of agreement provided for the controllers in the Novo Mercado.
+The Company shall not register any transfer of shares to the buyer with powers of control or to those that may eventually hold the power of control until they sign the instrument of agreement of the controllers pursuant to the Novo Mercado Regulations.
+The Company shall not register a shareholders agreement providing for the exercise of controlling powers while its signatories have not signed the instrument of agreement of the controllers pursuant to the Novo Mercado Regulations.

-44. Conditions for Registration of Certain Transfers.
-The Company shall provide when requested for the purposes of Paragraph 2 of Article 126 of Brazilian Corporation Law, for any shareholder who owns at least 0.5% (one half of one percent) of the Company's paid-capital, a list of addresses of other shareholders.
-The request must be substantiated and forwarded by registered mail addressed to the Company's CEO, who will arrange to provide the list within 5 (five) days from the date of receipt of the letter.
+44. Shareholders’ List.
+On request pursuant to Paragraph 2, Article 126 of the Brazilian Corporate Law, the Company shall provide to any shareholder who owns at least 0.5% (one half of one percent) of the Company's capital, a list of addresses of the other shareholders of the Company.
+The request must be substantiated and forwarded by registered mail addressed to the Company's CEO, on whom it shall be incumbent to provide the list within 5 (five) days from the date of receipt of the letter.